alesslongaretti/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Sometimes using props can become cumbersome, especially when props are needed in a lot of components.
+With context  api you don’t have that problem because you don’t have to prop drill

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions send data from the application to the store.
+Reducers describe how the applications state changes in response to the data actions sent to the store.
+Store has the state tree of the application, it changes the state when you dispatch an action.
+Because the store  holds the state of the entire application in an object tree.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global that all components can access.
+Component state is only within that component and its passed down to children via props.
+When you are dealing with a big application it is better to use application state as it is easier to manage state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a middleware that has the ability to handle asynchronous operations in action creators.
+It changes the action-creators to make asynchronous API calls.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+As of now I don’t have a favorite state management system in this sprint.
+I found redux to be very challenging and I am still getting used to using it.

 ## Project Set Up